Flinner/clj-bril/README.md

   }
 ```
 first `a` will be removed.
-### Dead Code Elemenation
+### Dead Code Elimination
-Dead Code Elemenation: unused variable declarations, this is a *function* level optimization.
+Dead Code Elimination: unused variable declarations, this is a *function* level optimization.
 It removes unused variable declarations.

   ```python